LuisLombaMartinez/typescript-unit-testing-examples/README.md

 The London approach aims to test every class in the project independently, so it needs to use a lot of mocks to avoid dependencies.
 This approach can be seen in `src/test/server_app`.

 On the other hand, the Chicago approach aims to test functionality of modules, so it has lower mock usage since it will have more dependencies.
 This approach can be seen in `src/test/server_app2`.

+#### Integration tests

+In this part of the project, we explore how to develop integration tests using Jest.
+This tests are developed in `src/test/server_app3`.